Background

 This kind of psychopath feels discriminated against and dealt a poor hand in the great poker game called life.
 He is driven obsessively to right these perceived wrongs and feels entirely justified in adopting whatever means he deems necessary in pursuing this goal.

-Courtesy his ever more disenchanted father, he refuses to lend money to a girl that he is impregnated.
+But Greenleaf Junior is a garden variety narcissist, covert narcissist probably.
+He cheats on his lovely and loving girlfriend, Marge.
+He refuses to lend money, of which he seems to have an unlimited supply, courtesy his ever more disenchanted father.
+He refuses to lend money to a girl that he has impregnated.
 And then she commits suicide.
 And he blames the primitiveness of the emergency services.
 He sulks.
 He kicks his precious record player.

-And in the midst of this infantile temper tantra, the rudiments of a conscience are visible.
+And in the midst of this infantile temper tantrum, the rudiments of a conscience are visible.
 He evidently feels guilty, at least for a while, which renders him a covert narcissist.

-Green leaf junior maintains a poor record of keeping promises generally, and rich record of violence, as we discover towards the end of this suspenseful tort yarn.
+Greenleaf Junior maintains a poor record of keeping promises generally, and rich record of violence, as we discover towards the end of this suspenseful yarn.

 What about Ripley?